 - Stop smoking.
 Smoking decreases blood flow in the skin and can slow the healing process.
-Smoking can also significantly increase your risk of complications, such as delayed wound healing, wound separation and infection.
+Smoking can also significantly increase your risk of complications.
 If you smoke, your doctor will recommend that you stop smoking before surgery and during recovery.

 - Avoid certain medications.
 You'll likely need to avoid taking aspirin, anti-inflammatory drugs and herbal supplements, which can increase bleeding.

 - Maintain a stable weight.
-Ideally, you'll maintain a stable weight for at least three months before having a buttock lift.
-If you're severely overweight, your doctor will recommend that you lose weight before the procedure.
-Significant weight loss after the procedure can diminish your results.
+Ideally, you'll maintain a stable weight for at least six to 12 months before having a buttock lift.
+Significant weight loss after the procedure can affect your results.

 - Arrange for help during recovery.
 Make plans for someone to drive you home after surgery and stay with you as you begin to recover.

 A buttock lift is done in a hospital or an outpatient surgical facility.
 During a buttock lift, you'll be made comfortable with the aid of a general anesthetic — which renders you unconscious.

 A tube (catheter) will be placed into your bladder to collect urine.
 Your legs will be placed in devices called sequential compression boots, which are used to prevent blood clotting during and after surgery.